CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex02_Playbook.md

    ![Picture 1](../Media/l9-e1-2.png)

-   > **Note:** If you do not see **Content hub page** in the Microsoft Sentinel portal, try refreshing the browser or  opening the portal in a private/incognito window.
+   > **Note:** If you do not see **Content hub page** in the Microsoft Sentinel portal, try refreshing the browser.
+Wait 5 minutes and refresh again until it appears.

 1. Within the search bar, search for **Sentinel SOAR Essentials (1)**, press **Enter** then select **Sentinel SOAR Essentials (2)** and then click on **Install (3)**.